jeshan/tfbridge/README.md

       param1: val1 # as documented in the data source's Terraform docs.
       param2: val2
   ```
-3. Optional: To deploy to same providers using different credentials, relaunch a new stack using the template in the first step with new credentials or edit the template to customise it.
+3. Optional: To deploy to same providers using different credentials, relaunch a new stack using the same template in the first step.
+Supply it with new credentials or edit the template to customise it further.

+### Attributes
+Terraform's resources returns several attributes, e.g A `github_repository` returns full_name, git_clone_url, [etc](https://www.terraform.io/docs/providers/github/r/repository.html#attributes-reference).
+In Terraform, you would refer to them as `${github_repository.my_repo.git_clone_url`.
+With *tfbridge*, you do it as such: `!GetAtt MyRepo.git_clone_url`.

 ## Example resources
 You can try the following snippets.
 They are intended to work as similar to the original Terraform project as much as possible.: